NATIONS

 DIPLOMACY

-Inter-nation relations: war, peace, and alliances.
+Inter-nation relations: war, peace, alliances, integration, and scheduling battles.

-VIDEO · Diplomacy lectern
+Diplomacy lectern

 Book Types

-Every book in the nation system falls into one of three categories.
+Every book in the system falls into one of three categories.
 The category determines what happens when you place it on a lectern.

 Information